 I am going to build a great deal of my future content on these principles of connection, so I want to get them right.
 Can you add any others?
 Do you agree that these lie at the heart of genuine connection?
 Please leave a comment below or join the discussion at my Facebook Page.

-To read my review of Maxwell's book, CLICK HERE.
+To read my full review of Maxwell's book, CLICK HERE.
 Order today from Amazon: